emiliosheinz/full-cycle-observability/prometheus/README.md

 ### Grafana

 Grafana is an open-source visualization tool that can be used to query, visualize, and alert on metrics collected by Prometheus.
 It is a very powerful tool that can be used to create dashboards and alerts for monitoring systems.

+## Metrics

+Prometheus uses a multi-dimensional data model with time series data identified by metric name and key/value pairs.
+This data model is very flexible and allows you to create metrics with multiple dimensions, which is very useful for monitoring systems.

+### Metric types

+Prometheus has four metric types:

+- **Counter:** A counter is a cumulative metric that represents a single numerical value that only ever goes up.
+It can be used to represent the number of requests served, tasks completed, or errors.

+- **Gauge:** A gauge is a metric that represents a single numerical value that can arbitrarily go up and down.
+Gauges are typically used for measured values like temperatures or current memory usage, but also "counts" that can go up and down, like the number of concurrent requests.

+- **Histogram:** A histogram samples observations (usually things like request durations or response sizes) and counts them in configurable buckets.
+It also provides a sum of all observed values.

+- **Summary:** Similar to a histogram, a summary samples observations (usually things like request durations and response sizes).
+While it also provides a total count of observations and a sum of all observed values, it calculates configurable quantiles over a sliding time window.